jacobjeffrey/tmdb-analytics/README.md

 > An end-to-end analytics engineering platform featuring TMDB API data.

-## What This Is
+# What This Is

-I built this to learn dbt and dimensional modeling using data I actually find interesting.
-The pipeline extracts movie data from TMDB's API, transforms it with dbt into a star schema, and will eventually power Streamlit dashboards analyzing genre performance, actor trends, and box office patterns.
+This is an end-to-end analytics pipeline built around movie data from the 2000s onward.
+I chose this domain because I enjoy movie analytics and wanted something meaningful to practice with.
+The project pulls data from the TMDB API, loads it into Postgres, and transforms it with dbt into a clean star schema that supports analyses on genres, actors, and box office performance.

+With this pipeline, you can run analyses such as:
+- Highest-ROI genres since the 2000s (revenue/budget)
+- Top-grossing actors or studios
+- Currently most popular actors/movies

+These queries become straightforward because the project uses:
+- dbt to clean, test, and structure the raw API output
+- A Kimball-style star schema to flatten TMDB’s heavily nested records into well-defined dimensions, fact tables, and bridge tables
+- Bridge tables for many-to-many fields like cast and genres, eliminating the need to unnest JSON arrays at query time
+- Data quality tests that catch common TMDB API issues such as missing people records or duplicated fields
 ## Current Status

-**What's working:** Core pipeline complete - API ingestion, dbt transformations with 20+ models, dimensional modeling with bridge tables, comprehensive data quality tests.
+**What's working:** Core pipeline complete - Asynchronous API ingestion, dbt transformations with 17+ models, dimensional modeling with bridge tables, comprehensive data quality tests.

 **What I'm working on:** Building Streamlit dashboards to visualize the data.